Turnpike in Lipschitz-nonlinear optimal control: Introduction

+The prevalent (but not exclusive) argument for proving exponential turnpike results relies on a thorough analysis of the optimality system provided by the Pontryagin Maximum Principle.
+In the context of linear quadratic optimal control problems, under appropriate controllability or stabilizability conditions, turnpike is established via properties of the optimality system characterizing the optimal controls and states through the coupling with the adjoint system (\cite{porretta2013long, grune2020exponential}).
 In the case of nonlinear dynamics, this argument thus requires nonlinearities which are continuously differentiable.
-A linearization argument is used -- the linear study and a fixed point argument provide nonlinear results under smallness assumptions on the initial data and the target, see Zuazua et al. \cite{PZ2, trelat2015turnpike}.
-The smallness conditions on the initial data can be removed in some specific cases (see e.g. Pighin \cite{pighin2020semilinear}), but to the best of our knowledge, the assumptions on the running target have not been as of yet (albeit, they may be removed under restrictive assumptions, such as strict dissipativity, uniqueness of minimizers and $C^2$--regular nonlinearities -- see \cite{trelat2020linear}).
+A linearization argument is used -- the linear study and a fixed point argument provide nonlinear results under smallness assumptions on the initial data and the target (\cite{PZ2, trelat2015turnpike}).
+The smallness conditions on the initial data can be removed in some specific cases (\cite{pighin2020semilinear}), but to the best of our knowledge, the assumptions on the running target have not been as of yet (albeit, they may be removed under restrictive assumptions, such as strict dissipativity, uniqueness of minimizers and $C^2$--regular nonlinearities -- see \cite{trelat2020linear}).
 This is due to the lack of tools for showing that the linearized optimality system corresponds to a linear-quadratic control problem satisfying the turnpike property, when the running target of the original nonlinear control problem is large.